Healthcare Global Conference

 Plenaries

-Technology, creativity, and human-centered design are converging to reimagine what healthcare can be—more predictive, more personalized, and more connected than ever before. imagine a world where global standards, digital trust, and bold innovation empower healthier lives and safer systems for generations to come.
+Technology, creativity, and human-centered design are converging to reimagine what healthcare can be more predictive, more personalised, and more connected than ever before.
+Imagine a world where global standards, digital trust, and bold innovation empower healthier lives and safer systems for generations to come.

 10:30 - 11:15